-For the fiscal years ended September 30, 2020 and 2019, the Company had two customers that comprised 30% and 29% of net sales, respectively.
+For the fiscal years ended September 30, 2021 and 2020, the Company had two customers that comprised 28% and 30% of net sales, respectively.
 Both of these customers are distributors.
 These major customers, like our other customers, purchase our products from time to time through purchase orders, and we do not have any agreements that obligate these major customers to purchase products in the future from us.

+As of September 30, 2021, one customer accounted for 17% of accounts receivable.
+This customer is a telecommunications service provider within our Community Broadband market.
 As of September 30, 2020, two customers accounted for 25% of accounts receivable.
-Both of these customers were distributors.
-As of September 30, 2019, two customers accounted for 28% of accounts receivable.
 Both of these customers were distributors.

 The Company allocates sales from external customers to geographic areas based on the location to which the product is transported.
-Sales outside the United States are principally to customers in countries in the Caribbean, Canada, Central and South America.
+Sales outside the United States are principally to customers in countries in the Caribbean, in Canada, and Central and South America.